Understanding the situation

 No matter the size or shape of the room, the anatomy of a Playspace is the same.
 Five activity areas are established to address both the age and interest of all children.
 These activity areas include: dramatic play, arts and crafts, infant, manipulatives, and literacy.
 We pay careful attention to using a trauma-informed approach, from defined areas of play to calm lighting and color-schemes.
 Playspaces are well-organized with labeled equipment, play areas, and a variety of materials and toys that inspire children’s imaginations.

 Each Playspace has two-hour volunteer shifts that occur throughout the week.
-These shifts are often scheduled in conjunction with financial literacy classes, parenting classes, case management meetings, and other programming that parents need, but are often unable to attend without this childcare.
+These shifts are often scheduled in conjunction with financial literacy classes, parenting classes, case management meetings, and other programming that parents need, but are often unable to attend without this support.
 Playspaces are staffed by a dedicated volunteer corps of 1,200 Playspace Activity Leaders (PALs) – one of the largest groups of volunteers in the state.
 We currently offer 340 Playspace shifts a week—which is 680 hours of play each week for the children living in shelters.
-Playspace not only gives children time to play; it also gives their parents time to take classes, pursue permanent housing opportunities, or just enjoy a needed break.
+The majority of our shifts take place Monday through Thursday in the evenings from 4:00-8:00pm, but some programs also have morning or late afternoon shifts.

 Our PALs serve as positive role models who provide continuity for children at a time of great stress and instability in their lives.
 Our PALs care, support, and root for the kids they work with.
 Participating in the Playspace program is incredibly enriching; when asked why they serve as volunteers, PALs we spoke with said,